-- 1. The health care Provider (hospital, doctor, or other facility or specialist) can file the claims for the Participant.
-Most Providers will submit a claim on a Participant's behalf if the Participant shows them a BCI identification card and asks them to send BCI the claim, or submit the claim to the local Blue Cross/Blue Shield plan in the area where services were received. - 2.
-The Participant can send BCI the claim or submit the claim to the local Blue Cross/Blue Shield plan in the area where services were received.
+- 1. The health care Provider (hospital, doctor, or other facility or specialist) can file the claim for the Participant.
+Most Providers will submit a claim on a Participant's behalf if the Participant shows them a BCI identification card and asks them to send BCI the claim. - 2.
+The Participant can send BCI the claim.